 vCenter Server's CPU compatibility checks compare the CPU features available on the source host, the subset of features that the virtual machine can access, and the features available on the target host.
 Without the use of EVC, any mismatch between two hosts' user-level features will block migration, whether or not the virtual machine itself has access to those features.
 A mismatch between two hosts' kernel-level features, however, blocks migration only when the virtual machine has access to a feature that the target host does not provide.

-Interesting to know that by default, it is vCenter Server component which identifies mismatches on features accessible to applications as incompatible.
+Interesting to know that by default, it is vCenter Server component that identifies mismatches on features accessible to applications as incompatible.

 ESXi but also vCenter server

 EVC capabilities of your server are based on two factors: